Jon Serl: Career

-Jon Serl was a self-taught painter.
-He started painting during the World War II when he was in San Juan Capistrano, California.
-He wanted to decorate his house but as he was short on cash he started painting his own work.
-During this period he worked also in vaudeville, movies, and as a docker.
+Jon Serl was a self-taught painter who started painting seriously in his mid-fifties.
+He wanted to buy a painting for his house in San Juan Capistrano, California, but did not have the money.
+As a result, he started painting and created his own paintings.
+During this period he also worked in vaudeville, movies, and as a docker.

-Serl started seriously painting in his mid-fifties.
-It started when he wanted to buy a painting for his house in San Juan Capistrano, California, but did not have the money.
-As a result, he started painting himself.
-Between 1945 and 1985 Jon Serl did more than 1200 paintings inspired by nature.
-He refused to exhibit for 20 years until he finally accepted to display his work in the 1970s.
-His first exhibition was in 1970 when he was 76.
-The Los Angeles Municipal Art Gallery managed an exhibition of 41 of his works.
-The exhibition was titled "California primitives, authentic and of great importance".
+Between 1945 and 1985, Jon Serl did more than 1200 paintings inspired by nature.
+He refused to exhibit for 20 years until he finally agreed to display his work in the 1970s; his first exhibition was held in 1970 when he was 76.
+The Los Angeles Municipal Art Gallery managed the exhibition entitled, "California primitives, authentic and of great importance".